Master’s Application Snapshot:

 The ADPR 4+1 B.S./M.S. application process has two primary phases: first, the applicant’s completed materials are reviewed by the Office of Graduate Admissions to determine that the applicant meets the requirements for enrollment.
 If a student meets all of the requirements, the application is sent to the ADPR graduate committee.

-The 4+1 program application requires a statement of purpose, three recommendations, official transcripts, and a current resume or curriculum vitae.
+The 4+1 concentration application requires a statement of purpose, a list of three professional or academic references, official transcripts from colleges/universities that were attended outside of UTK, and a current resume or curriculum vitae.
 Note that at any point in the application process you can save your progress, log out, and resume working at a later time.
 The application fee is not due until final submission.

 When the application becomes available through the grad school: